Pedro Porro: Tottenham Hotspur

 On 31 January 2023, the deadline day of the transfer window, Premier League club Tottenham Hotspur announced the signing of Porro on loan from Sporting for a loan fee of €5 million, with an obligation to buy in the summer for €40 million.
 In return, Sporting also received 15% of Marcus Edwards' economic rights.

 Porro made his Spurs debut on 11 February, starting in a 4–1 defeat to Leicester City.
 His performance drew criticism from former Spurs manager Tim Sherwood, who described Porro as "so bad it's unbelievable."
-However, he scored his first goal for the club on 18 March 2023 in a 3–3 away draw at Southampton and went from strength to strength, establishing himself as one of the best right-sided defenders in the league.
+He scored his first goal for the club on 18 March 2023 in a 3–3 away draw at Southampton.
 On 5 January 2024, Porro scored the only goal in a 1–0 victory against Burnley in the FA Cup third round.

-On 8 May 2025, Porro scored the final goal in a 2–0 second-leg victory against FK Bodø/Glimt in the 2024–25 UEFA Europa League semi-final to secure a 5–1 aggregate victory, sending Spurs into the final, which Spurs won 1–0.
-For his performances throughout the tournament, Porro was named in the Europa League Team of the Season.
+On 8 May 2025, Porro scored the final goal in a 2–0 second-leg victory against Bodø/Glimt in the 2024–25 UEFA Europa League semi-final to secure a 5–1 aggregate victory, sending Spurs into the final, which Spurs won 1–0.
+He was named in the Europa League Team of the Season.

+On 14 June 2026, Porro signed a new multi-year contract with the club.